silverstripe/cwp/docs/en/gitlab/setting-up-your-project.md

 	$ cd /path/to/my/project-repo

-Then we create the remote "recipes-basic" from which we will obtain the base code.
+Now check out the list of [public CWP repositories](http://gitlab.cwp.govt.nz/public).
+Here you will find all recipes you can use as a base for your project.
+Let's pull the recipe in by first creating the remote "recipes-basic" from which we will obtain the code.

-	$ git remote add recipes-basic ssh://git@gitlab.cwp.govt.nz:2222/cwp/recipe-basic
+	$ git remote add recipes-basic http://gitlab.cwp.govt.nz/cwp/recipe-basic.git

 We now have a new remote called "recipies-basic".
 Git has a default remote called "origin" which points to Gitlab so you push code to that so others can pull it.
 The remote for "recipes-basic" is the same concept, except it points to